Silversunset01/Obsidian.md-Custom-CSS/README.md

 `> [!outline-purple]`
 `> [!outline-cyan]`
 `> [!outline-pink]`
+`> [!outline-black]`
+`> [!outline-white]`

 Works on Light and Dark theme, using theme-specified colors.
-Title currently only shows in "Edit" mode.
-Refinements coming to fix "Reading" mode.
+Built using theme ["PRIMARY" by Cecilia Mae](https://github.com/primary-theme/obsidian), other themes mess with the alignment of the callout title due to how the theme styles callouts, I'll fix it later if I change themes.
+*Note: Black and White are backwards on Light mode, outline-white = black, and outeline-black = white*
 ![Dark Theme](/Screenshots/calloutOutlineDark.png?raw=true "Dark Mode")
 ![Light Theme](/Screenshots/calloutOutlineLight.png?raw=true "Light Mode")